 #2 – Gently push the straw up through the strawberry, being sure to aim for the middle of the crown as you push through so that you get all of the crown off.

-Discard the crown and use the strawberry as you had planned!
+Use the strawberry as you had planned!
 I did 3 qt. packages in about 5 min, much faster than I did use a paring knife…and I kept more of the fruit intact.
+If you choose not to dehydrate off of you strawberries this project, try this low sugar strawberry jam recipe, too!

 How to Use Dehydrated Strawberries: